kfinley/KyleFinley.net/packages/vue2-client/src/articles/schedule-tweets-with-images-from-google-sheets.md

 Since I couldn't find anything that met these requirements I built this Google Spreadsheet based Twitter Scheduler.

 ## Background

 ---

 It's hard pressed to find a free option that covers all that but I'm always keeping my eye open for for something that'll work, unfortunately I've never really found anything.
-If you know of something feel free to let me know at [@KFinley](https://twitter.com/kfinley).
+If you know of something feel free to let me know.
 I've dabbled with a few programmatic options to handle this but I've never stuck with them to get them to work like I want and have relied on tools for scheduling.
 When I saw [Stefan Persson's](https://twitter.com/stefanpersson) post [100% Free Social Media Post Scheduling Growth Hack](https://instefinitely.wordpress.com/2015/04/07/build-a-social-media-post-scheduler-for-free-with-0-coding) I was intrigued.
 While it does cover most requirements it still has some issues.
 The biggest issue is it relies on [Yahoo Pipes which is shutting down this year](http://pipes.yqlblog.net/post/120705592639/pipes-end-of-life-announcement) and he uses Buffer which doesn't allow for RSS feeds with the free version.
 Bummer...

 This at least gave me a bit of a spark to push me to see if I could come up with another option that would work using Stefan's approach but removing Yahoo Pipes for the RSS feed generation.
 I decided to try using Google Sites and Apps Script to populate a page with Announcements using Time Based Triggers as the scheduling mechanism.
 When the trigger fires Tweets are pulled from the Google Sheet and posted to Twitter.
 While working on the setup I hit a snag with the Hootsuite RSS feed.
 Unfortunately unlike Buffer, Hootsuite doesn't allow you to flow the title through as the Tweet content and instead appends a shortened URL using Ow.ly (or one of their other shortner services that you select in the "URL shortener for links" option in the RRS setup).